rocky-linux/documentation/docs/books/learning_ansible/01-basic.md

 !!!
 Note

-    Please note that `ansible` will return Ok when there is no host matching your target, which might mislead you!
+    Please note that `ansible` will return Ok when no host matches your target, which might mislead you!

 ### Example of Apache and MySQL playbook